 The story goes that digestive biscuits were first conceived in Victorian times as a medicinal aid for digestion.
 Thus the name.

 I first decided to try my hand at making digestive biscuits after seeing a recipe on the King Arthur Flour site.
-After reading the reviews and doing further research, however, I settled on Gary Rhode’s digestive biscuits recipe as a starting point.
+After reading the reviews and doing further research I settled on Gary Rhode’s digestive biscuits recipe, which sadly you can no longer fine online, as a starting point.

 To the dry ingredients, I added the unsalted butter which had been cut into small cubes, and further pulsed the mixture until the butter was well incorporated.
 This took about 10 pulses.

 Finally, I added the milk and continued pulsing until the dough somewhat came together.
 Rhode’s recipe called for 1 to 2 tablespoons of milk.
 I started with 1 tablespoon, but quickly determined that it needed the full 2 tablespoons.
 Once the dough had begun coming together, I dumped it out on a piece of plastic wrap.
 About that time, the master taste tester came into the kitchen and remarked that it looked like contents in a cat’s litter box.
 Charming, I said!

 I kneaded the dough just a bit to bring it into disk, which I wrapped in plastic wrap and refrigerated for about 15 minutes.

 When I was ready to actually make the biscuits, I took half the dough, placed it on a piece of parchment paper, covered it with plastic wrap and rolled it to ⅛-inch.
 I used rolling pin bands to achieve a consistent thickness of the dough.
 Then I cut out 2-inch cookies, and placed them on a parchment lined baking sheet.